 Munising Memorial Hospital (MMH) has selected Cerner to implement a new integrated electronic health record (EHR) across its hospital and clinic.
 This agreement provides the hospital with sophisticated health care technology that will support MMH’s 11-bed critical access hospital and four-provider clinic as it works to improve the overall health of the Alger County community.

 Lakes Region General Hospital (LRGH), a community care facility in Laconia, New Hampshire, faced troubling conditions before its Cerner revenue cycle implementation in April 2017.
 There was a complete turnover in c-suite leadership, and to make matters worse, it had only 10 days cash on hand.
 Fortunately, through comprehensive risk analysis, dedicated project management and collaboration between its project team and Cerner’s, LRGH not only kept its doors open, it stabilized its discharged not final billed (DNFB) a mere eight weeks post-implementation.

-To provide our community, rural and specialty health clients with the best solutions and services at a reduced cost, Cerner CommunityWorks utilizes a multi-tenant approach.
+To provide our community, critical access and specialty hospital clients with the best solutions and services at a reduced cost, Cerner CommunityWorks utilizes a multi-tenant approach.

 Multi-tenancy refers to an architecture where multiple client organizations (tenants) run a single instance of software on a shared domain that hosts end-user applications for multiple concurrent users.

-Cerner is well positioned to provide our clients with the stability and future vision they need from their technology partner.
-Cerner CommunityWorks has 100% client retention and with cumulative research and development spend exceeding $5.6 billion, Cerner will continue to deliver award-winning solutions while also preparing for tomorrow, today.
+Having served community, critical access and specialty hospitals as a trusted advisor and source of innovation since 2009, Cerner is well positioned to provide our clients with the stability and vision they need from their technology partner.
+With cumulative research and development spend exceeding $6 billion, Cerner will continue to deliver award-winning solutions today while also preparing for the future.

 To learn more about Cerner CommunityWorks solutions, services and offerings, please click the ‘Contact Us to Learn More' button at the top of the page.